Hakimbek/my-git-notes/Inspecting_Changes/Log/README.md

 $ git log --after="yy-mm-dd"
 ```

-We can also pass the applicable reference statement like "yesterday," "1 week ago", "21 days ago," and more.
+We can also pass the applicable reference statement like "yesterday", "1 week ago", "21 days ago," and more.
 It will run as:
 ```
 git log --after="21 days ago"
 ```